Research

 Investor-Driven Corporate Finance: Evidence from Insurance Markets

-* Short summary: Bond investors affect the financing and investment decisions of nonfinancial firms through their price impact.* Selected presentations: FIRS (2023), AEA-ARIA session (2023), SGF (2023), Chicago Fed Workshop on Non-Bank Financial Intermediaries (2023), German Insurance Science Association (2023), Australasian Finance and Banking Conference (2022)* Coverage: ECB Research Bulletin, VoxEU, SUERF
+* Summary: Bond demand by insurers affects the financing and investment decisions of nonfinancial firms through its price impact.* Selected presentations: FIRS (2023), AEA-ARIA session (2023), SGF (2023), Chicago Fed Workshop on Non-Bank Financial Intermediaries (2023), German Insurance Science Association (2023), Australasian Finance and Banking Conference (2022)* Coverage: ECB Research Bulletin, VoxEU, SUERFR&R

 with Jean-David Sigaux and Quentin Vandeweyer